 How Is E. Coli Spread?

-An E. coli infection can be spread from person to person and from animal to person, or you can contract the infection by touching a contaminated object or consuming contaminated food or drink.
+An E. coli infection spreads from person to person and from animal to person.
+Or you can contract the infection by touching a contaminated object or consuming contaminated food or drink.

 Food and water:

 - Contaminated ground beef is one of the most common causes of E. coli infection.
 Thorough cooking will kill the bacteria.

 - E. coli bacteria found on a cow’s udder or milking equipment can get into raw milk.
 Pasteurizing the milk will kill the bacteria.

 - Fresh produce can be contaminated with E. coli as it comes in touch with the runoff from cattle farms.
 The bacteria can also transfer to fresh produce during harvesting and packing if the workers or the equipment carry the bacteria.

 - Human and animal feces may pollute ground and surface water.